xma711/notebook/programming/nodejs/README.md

 too see the details of a package, i can use node_modules/module_name/package.json.

-to uninstall a module: npm uninstall module_name.
+To uninstall a module: npm uninstall module_name.

-to update a module: npm update module_name
+To update a module: npm update module_name

 to search a module: npm search module_name